zkniebel/SitecoreUML/README.md

 ## Contributors

-My name is Zachary Kniebel, and I am the sole contributor to the SitecoreUML project, as well as the sole author of this book.
+My name is Zachary Kniebel, and I am the sole contributor to the SitecoreUML project.
 Feel free to reach out to me any time over Sitecore Community Slack (@zachary_kniebel) if you have any questions, issues, or comments regarding this tool.
 I am always happy to help.

 If you are looking to get involved with the project, there are several exciting, new features on the horizon that you could work on.
 Send me a message over Sitecore Slack \(@zachary\_kniebel\) and let's see what we can do to team up.